9 Must-Know Digital Advertising Venture Capital Firms

 - Notable exits: Audigent (acquired by Experian), Memorable (acquired by Reddit), Sincera (acquired by The Trade Desk)

-- Portfolio size: Over 70 investments
+- Portfolio size: 72 investments and 12 exits

 You can refer to their website here.